mcanabrava/udacity-data-streaming/1. Optimizing Public Transportation/README.md

 - configuration commands
 - python simulation.py

-**2. Start the Faust Stream Processing App:** this will start the ETL from the topic "org.chicago.cta.stations" and sink it into "org.chicago.cta.stations.table.v1"
+**2. Start the Faust Stream Processing App:** this will start the ETL from the topic "chicago.arrivals.{station_name}" and sink it into "org.chicago.cta.stations.table.v1"

 - configuration commands
 - faust -A faust_stream worker -l info